Nutmeg for Digestion and Sleep: A Complete Ayurvedic Guide to This Less‑Known Spice

 Whenever my grandma made those whole‑wheat laddoos in winter, I always waited for one moment — the moment she reached for that tiny brown seed and grated the final pinch into the warm ghee mixture.

-The entire kitchen would shift.
 One second it smelled like toasted flour and cardamom, and the next it felt like someone had wrapped the air in a soft shawl.

+That was nutmeg.
 Grandma would smile and say, “This little pinch keeps Vata calm.

 These laddoos are heavy on the stomach, and nutmeg helps them settle.”